-Proposals for the use of land or buildings on existing employment sites for uses other than employment purposes will not be permitted unless:
+Proposals for the use of land or buildings on existing employment sites (as shown on Map 8) for uses other than employment purposes will not be permitted unless:

-- 1. it can be demonstrated that the on-going use of the premises or land for employment purposes is no longer viable; - 2. it has not been in active use for a minimum of 24 months (or as identified by the market) and active steps have been taken throughout to obtain suitable alternative occupation for employment or community purposes.
-This must be proven through an independent sustained marketing campaign lasting for a continuous period of at least 6 months; and - 3. the alternative proposal would provide some employment or community use or benefits.
+- 1. it can be demonstrated that the on-going use of the premises or land for employment purposes is no longer viable; and - 2. it has not been in active use for a minimum of 24 months and active steps have been taken throughout to obtain suitable alternative occupation for employment purposes.
+This must be proven through an independent sustained marketing campaign lasting for a continuous period of at least 6 months; and - 3. the alternative proposal would make effective use of the site for employment alongside other enabling uses or, if not viable, provide other community uses for which a need has been identified.

-• NPPF: Building a strong competitive economy (para 20)

-- RDC: Chapter 16 Economy - SRNDP objective: To foster a sustainable community that promotes employment creation, across commercial, retail and industrial sites.
+- NPPF: Building a strong competitive economy (para 20) - RDC: Chapter 16 Economy - SRNDP objective: To foster a sustainable community that promotes employment creation, across commercial, retail and industrial sites.